How did an autumn day in Berlin in the 1980s look? The huge, 360° installation space sends you back in time.

 Fictitious panorama, genuine witnesses

-The fictitious autumnal day in Berlin is supplemented by an exhibition of photographs from private collections from around 50 contemporary witnesses.
-Around 200 snapshots tell personal stories of everyday life in the shadow of the Wall.
+The fictitious autumnal day in Berlin is supplemented by an exhibition of photographs from private collections from contemporary witnesses.
+Around 80 private photos of Berliners at the time of the Wall's construction show their very personal everyday lives with the Wall.
 Scenes showing the residents of Kreuzberg and children playing in the yard of a GDR kindergarten or a bridal pair who had their picture taken on a balcony with the Wall in the background.

 The focus is always on how people adjust to difficult circumstances to be able to lead a life that is as close to normal as possible – how the Wall and the divided city became everyday normality.